yellow013/polaris/README.md

 # polaris
-Financial technology analysis interface and implementation of Java language
+The interface and implementation of technology analysis and financial market definition in Java language.